-The New Sanctuary Movement (NSM) is a coalition of people of faith across ten states and growing.
+The New Sanctuary Movement (NSM), now called Sanctuary 2014, is a growing movement of faith and immigrant communities doing what Congress and the Administration refuse to do: protect and stand with immigrants facing deportation..
 Members of the NSM pledge to protect immigrant families who face workplace discrimination or unjust deportation.
 Religious leaders, congregations and faith-based organizations of all denominations are welcome to join the Movement.

-Ask your congregation to sign the New Sanctuary Movement Pledge.
+Ask your congregation to sign the pledge.
 In some congregations the social justice committee has signed, while in others the board signed on, and in others the congregations adopted a resolution.
 Some congregations choose to go through a process of education and dialogue until they are able to reach consensus.

 Please contact the Unitarian Universalist Association (UUA) Director for Congregational Advocacy & Witness (socialjustice @ uua.org) and let us know if your congregation has signed the pledge.